LOOKING FOR THE BEST THINGS TO DO IN MOOREA?

 Hiking to the summit of Mount Rotui is one of the best things to do in Moorea, but it isn’t for the faint of heart and I do NOT recommend it for those who aren’t trained hikers with LOTS of experience.

-Although you’ll get the most breathtaking, unspoiled views of Opunohu Bay and the surrounding lagoon, you’ll need to scale some of the most rigid and exposed peaks in the South Pacific (and the world).
+Although you’ll get the most breathtaking, unspoiled views of Opunohu Bay and the surrounding lagoon, you’ll need to scale some of the most jagged mountains and exposed peaks in the South Pacific (and the world).

-How can you resist getting out onto the warm blue waters surrounding Moorea?
+How can you resist getting out onto the warm blue waters of Moorea?

 Grab a kayak and paddle your way to unexplored areas of the island.
 Keep an eye out for the opportunity to jump in and swim with stingrays and blacktip reef sharks.